-The basis for the Botswana Radio Frequency Band Plan is Section 43 of the Telecommunications Act, 1996 [No. 15 of 1996] and Article 5 of the International Telecommunication Union (ITU) Radio Regulations.
+The basis for the Botswana Radio Frequency Band Plan is Section 47 of the Communications Regulatory Authority Act (CRA) and Article 5 of the International Telecommunication Union (ITU) Radio Regulations.
 The ITU Radio Regulations are annexed to the ITU Convention and are revised by the ITU World Radiocommunication Conference, normally held every three years.
 The Botswana frequency allocations are broadly in consonance with the ITU requirements for Region 1, within which Botswana falls under.

 The table of frequency allocations presents the band plan for the future and present use of the radio spectrum in Botswana between 9 kHz and 105 GHz.
 The spectrum has been divided into frequency bands within which certain designated radiocommunication services may operate.

 3.1 Frequency bands are shown in increasing frequency orders from 9 kHz to 105 GHz.

 3.2 Column 1 indicates the frequency bands for the allocations.

 3.3 Column 2 of the Table of frequency allocations refer to the ITU Region 1 Radio Regulations and the allocation of frequency bands to radiocommunication services, and is shown for

 3.4 Column 3 is the National Allocation Column and it indicates the Botswana National Allocations.
 The National Allocations are also divided into Primary and Secondary Services.
 In most instances they are identical to the ITU Region 1 allocations, unless where the national footnotes describe other uses of the band or the region allocations are not suitable for Botswana